brunokoga/Montevideo/monsters_dir/creatureTypes.md

 **Lawful Subtype** : This subtype is usually applied to outsiders native to the lawfully aligned outer planes.
 Most creatures that have this subtype also have lawful alignments; however, if their alignments change, they still retain the subtype.
 Any effect that depends on alignment affects a creature with this subtype as if the creature had a lawful alignment, no matter what its alignment actually is.
 The creature also suffers effects according to its actual alignment.
 A creature with the lawful subtype overcomes damage reduction as if its natural weapons and any weapons it wields are lawfully aligned (see Damage Reduction, page 299).

 **Leshy Subtype** : A leshy is a nature spirit that inhabits the body of a specially grown plant.
-Regardless of their kind, all leshys share the following traits in addition to those granted by the plant type (unless otherwise noted in a creature's entry).
+Regardless of their kind, all leshys share the following traits in addition to those granted by the plant type (unless otherwise noted in a creature's entry.

 - Darkvision 60 feet and low-light vision.
 - Immunity to electricity and sonic.
-- _Spell-Like Abilities_: All leshys have _ [pass without trace](spells/passWithoutTrace#_pass-without-trace)_ as a constant spell-like ability (CL equal to twice the leshy's HD).
+- _Spell-Like Abilities_: All leshys have _ [pass without trace](spell_dir/passWithoutTrace#_pass-without-trace)_ as a constant spell-like ability (CL equal to twice the leshy's HD).
-- _Change Shape (Su)_ All leshys can transform into plants, with results similar to the _ [tree shape](spells/treeShape#_tree-shape)_ spell.
+- _Change Shape (Su_ All leshys can transform into plants, with results similar to the _ [tree shape](spell_dir/treeShape#_tree-shape)_ spell.
 Unlike that spell, this ability only allows transformation into Small plants of the same type of growth the leshy is related to.
 In this form, the leshy appears as a particularly healthy specimen of that particular plant.
 A leshy can assume plant form or revert to its true form as a swift action.
-- _Plantspeech (Ex)_ All leshys can speak with plants as if subject to a continual _ [speak with plants](spells/speakWithPlants#_speak-with-plants)_ spell, but only with species they are related to.
+- _Plantspeech (Ex_ All leshys can speak with plants as if subject to a continual _ [speak with plants](spell_dir/speakWithPlants#_speak-with-plants)_ spell, but only with species they are related to.
 - _Verdant Burst (Su)_ When slain, a leshy explodes in a burst of fertile energies.
 All plant creatures within 30 feet of a slain leshy heal 1d8 points of damage plus 1 point per HD of the slain leshy, and plant life of the same type as the leshy itself quickly infests the area.
 If the terrain can support this type of plant, the undergrowth is dense enough to make the region into difficult terrain for 24 hours, after which the plant life diminishes to a normal level; otherwise, the plant life has no significant effect on movement and withers and dies within an hour.
 - Except where otherwise noted, all leshys speak Druidic and Sylvan.